EASA Drone Regulations

 The detailed rules concerning the certified category are still being developed by the EU.

 As defined above, there are implementation periods for the new European regulation.
 Therefore, all the changes described above have been implemented gradually.
 In fact, since 2019 there has been a transition period during which the old legislation coexists with the new.
-In 2024, we are already experiencing the final stage of this transition.
+Now, we are already experiencing the final stage of this transition.

 It is also important to clarify that although European legislation aims to bring all EU Member States under the same regulatory framework, countries will still have discretion in some areas, such as the designation of UAS zones.